 In April 2010, ACF established a follow-up group, the LIHEAP Performance Measures Implementation Work Group (PMIWG), consisting of state LIHEAP directors and ACF staff.
-Acting on the PMIWG's recommendation, in June 2014, HHS submitted a request to the Office of Management and Budget (OMB) to collect data from state grantees for four new developmental LIHEAP performance measures related to home energy burden and the continuity of home energy service.
+Acting on the PMIWG's recommendation, in June 2014, HHS submitted a request to the Office of Management and Budget (OMB) to collect data from state grant recipients for four new developmental LIHEAP performance measures related to home energy-burden and the continuity of home energy service.
 In November of 2014, HHS received approval from OMB to begin collecting data for these measures (OMB Control No. 0970-0449).
-The PMIWG will be active through at least September 2019 in evaluating grantees' ability to collect and report on newly established measures and also establishing definitions relating to the new measures.
+The PMIWG will be active through at least September 2020 in evaluating grant recipients' ability to collect and report on newly established measures and also establishing definitions relating to the new measures.